NAVIN6669/Apartment-Visitors-Management-System/README.md

 •	Reports: In this section admin can generate visitor’s reports between two dates.
 ->Admin can also update his profile, change password and recover password.

+You can download and see the entire project files from Apartment-Visitors-Management-System folder!